A full-scale inauguration, from leisure to spectacle

 | Services | Booking via app and offerings focused on lessons, tournaments, and events. |

-Key points to monitor in the coming months
+Points to watch in the coming months

 - The balance between “leisure” slots and competitions, especially during peak hours.

-A new center isn’t just about “more courts.”
-In an area where evening slots fill up quickly, the impact is measured by very concrete things: being able to play during the week, finding partners, running training groups, and hosting tournaments without blocking the club for days.
+A new center isn’t just “more courts.”
+In an area where evening slots fill up quickly, the impact is measured by very concrete things: being able to play during the week, finding partners, running training groups, hosting tournaments without blocking the club for days.

 Key takeaways